You are here

 CPWR collaborates with the Sheet Metal Occupational Health Institute Trust (SMOHIT) to study the health hazards of the sheet metal industry.
 Laura Welch, MD, (CPWR) and Randall Krocka (SMOHIT) direct this initiative.

 Building Trades National Medical Screening Program (BTMed) for former workers on DOE sites

 More than 600,000 building trades workers who served our nation’s nuclear weapons programs are now at risk of developing cancer and other life-threatening ailments from worksite exposure to hazards.

 For construction workers who were on Department of Energy (DOE) nuclear sites, BTMed can be a lifeline by identifying work-related health problems through free medical screenings.
-According to the DOE's 2015 Former Worker Medical Screening Annual Report, 119,512 workers have been screened through a former worker program and more than 32,400 of them have been through BTMed.
+According to the DOE's 2018 Annual Report of the Former Worker Medical Screening Program, more than 145,871 exams have been provided through the FWP and BTMed has screened over 38,000 of them.
 The entire report and screening results can be found here.